Can I participate in research?

 What are the requirements for Merkel cell carcinoma clinical trials?

-Every clinical trial have a different set of requirements, but can limit enrollment based on age, tumor size, extent of disease, past treatments and immune status.
+Every clinical trial has a different set of requirements, and can limit enrollment based on age, tumor size, extent of disease, past treatments and immune status.

 What immune checkpoint inhibitors are FDA-approved for MCC?

-There are currently no immune checkpoint inhibitors that are FDA-approved for treating MCC.
-However, this will most likely change in 2017.
+Avelumab (Bavencio) is the first and only FDA-approved immunotherapy drug for MCC.
+Avelumab has received orphan drug and breakthrough drug status for its use in MCC.
 Pembrolizumab was recently listed as a treatment option for patients with metastatic MCC on the NCCN guidelines.
 This drug is approved by the US FDA for treatment of other cancers and can be prescribed by oncologists outside of clinical trials.
-Avelumab has received orphan drug and breakthrough drug status for its use in MCC.

 What is single-fraction radiation for MCC?